BST Insert

 A tree that isn't empty has a node and then a left and right subtree.
 So, these subtrees will clearly be smaller trees that we can recurse on.

 Which one to choose depends on how x compares to the root of our tree.
-We need to ensure that tree is a valid BST after x is inserted.
+Remember that we need to ensure that tree is a valid BST after x is inserted, which means we must insert x into the left subtree if it is less than the key at the root, and into the right subtree if it is larger.

 Hay!
 What if the key is equal to the root?

-For simplicity, we'll assume for now that the key is not already in the tree, so that case doesn't come up.
+For simplicity, we're assuming for now that the key is not already in the tree, so that case won't come up.
+(We'll get there!)

 Final Pseudocode